 Things to consider during the annual review of your photography business

-Now, during the annual review process, it’s crucial that you’re honest about your successes and your failures, and the reasons for these.
+During the annual review process, it’s crucial that you’re honest with yourself about your successes and your failures and, with the benefit of hindsight, the reasons for these.

-Do also remind yourself of what you learnt throughout the year.
-About you or your work, or business in general.
+Do also remind yourself of what you learnt throughout the year – about you, your work, or business in general.

 Keep these learnings in the forefront of your mind as you go into the new year so that you can move forward in a positive way and don’t risk replicating actions and behaviours that don’t serve you or your business.

-If you know who your ideal client is, make sure you’re marketing ONLY to them.
-If you want Fridays off from now on, make sure you make it happen!
+- If you know who your ideal client is, make sure you’re marketing ONLY to them

 STEP 3: SET INTENTIONS & DEFINE YOUR WORD FOR THE YEAR